pjbriggs/bioinf-software-install/README.md

 software used for bioinformatics, including Python, Perl and R, and standalone applications such as bowtie.

+**This is a work in progress.**

 The intention is to provide support for "managed installations" of different versions of these software which are completely independent of those provided via the system's package manager (e.g. yum).

-This is a work in progress.
+By standardising and automating common installation tasks, both the burden on administrators and the length of time users have to wait for packages to are reduced.

 Overview
 --------